harrdev/StarterAPI/README.md

 ## Endpoints

-Here are some of the key endpoints available in the APIStarterProj:
+Here are some of the key endpoints available in the StarterAPI:

 - `GET /api/student` - Retrieves a list of all students.
 - `GET /api/student/{id}` - Retrieves an existing student by ID.